 - recipient’s bank account number

-In this section we’ll go through the cheapest ways to send money to Thailand, so that you can choose the best option for your needs.
+Here are popular options to send money to Thailand, so you can pick the best option for your situation.

 Exchange Cash in Thailand